-Following the end of World War II (during which Le Mayeur was interned by the occupying Japanese) he continued to paint prolifically, often selling pieces of art to foreign tourists as his fame continued to grow.
-In the 1950s the Indonesian Ministry for Education and Culture took an interest in his activities and a couple of years later the house and its contents were passed over to the government to be maintained as a museum.
+Following the end of World War II (during which Le Mayeur was interned by the occupying Japanese) he continued to paint prolifically, often selling works to foreign tourists as his fame continued to grow.
+In the 1950s the Indonesian Ministry for Education and Culture took an interest in his activities, and a couple of years later the house and its contents were passed over to the government to be maintained as a museum.

 One year following the transfer, suffering from cancer, Le Mayeur returned to Belgium for medical treatment, and on May 31, 1958, he died.
 Ni Pollock returned to Bali and continued to live in the house till her death in 1985.

 Designed and built by Le Mayeur, the Balinese-style house surrounded by a compact yet ornate tropical garden occupies a traditional walled compound along the beachwalk on the northern shores of Sanur Beach, no longer in the middle of paddy fields as it once was.

 The house itself is of as much interest as the artwork within.
 The building features floridly sculpted stone walls and red-tiled floors with ornately carved red and black shutters that appear more Chinese in style than Balinese, however some imagery depicts representations from the Ramayana stories.
 Carved wooden furnishings remain (although much has succumb to termites) and short inscriptions in English and Indonesian in each of the five rooms give an insight as to what life may have been like for the painter and his muse.